cemk/procrastilink/readme.md

 ProcrastiLink is a read it later tool based on Kirby CMS.
 It allows one to send URLs from their phone and then view them on their computers.

+### To-Do List
+- [ ] Implement a failsafe for failure to generate safe words from http://nouns.cemkesemen.com/api
+- [ ] Refactor save code so there are no nested if/else statements.

 ## Installation

 ProcrastiLink does not require a database, which makes it very easy to